 Fig. 5: X-ray diffraction data for Fe3VAl films deposited at -900 V and post annealed at increasing temperatures and durations.
 For better representations, y-offsets of 5,000 counts-per-second were applied for each XRD scans.

-The as-deposited Fe3VAl samples were measured to have the element ratio of 2.5 : 1 : 0.3.
+The as-deposited Fe3VAl samples were measured to have the element ratio of 2.5 : 1 : 0.3 using a more Fe-rich Fe3VAl target.
 In order to increase the Al content to reach the predicted 2.5 : 0.5 : 1 antiferromagnetic ratio [12], the Fe3VAl target was sputtered with high-purity Al pegs (6 mm in diameter) as shown in Fig. 6(a).
 With the added Al pegs, it was possible to increase the Al content so that a composition ratio of roughly 3 : 1 : 1 was achieved.
 With further processes of sputtering with Al pegs, we obtained films with a composition ratio of 2.3 : 0.7 : 1, close to the antiferromagnetic composition of Fe2.5V0.5Al, as observed by energy-dispersive X-ray spectroscopy method.